-This document reports on retirement saving and portfolio choice in the United States, Italy, and the Netherlands.
+This paper analyzes retirement saving and portfolio choice in the United States, Italy, and the Netherlands.
 In addition to relying on public retirement provisions, households prepare for retirement through tax-sheltered and after-tax savings.
 They may invest these funds in a wide variety of assets, including housing, stocks, bonds, savings accounts, etc. These asset types differ in their risk, return, and liquidity characteristics as well as in their fiscal treatment.
-As explained in Section 2, economic theory postulates that households allocate their portfolios according to their risk aversion, time horizon, uncertain out-of-pocket medical expenditures, income risk, informal (family) risk sharing arrangements, etc. While the literature has tested various parts of the theory, both testing and quantification of the theory are hampered by the fact that some of the major variables do not exhibit sufficient variation within a country to establish their relative importance for portfolio choice, or, more generally, for retirement saving and investment.
+Economic theory postulates that households allocate their portfolios according to their risk aversion, time horizon, uncertain out-of-pocket medical expenditures, income risk, informal (family) risk sharing arrangements, etc. While the literature has tested various parts of the theory, both testing and quantification of the theory are hampered by the fact that some of the major variables do not exhibit sufficient variation within a country to establish their relative importance for portfolio choice, or, more generally, for retirement saving and investment.
+This paper partially fills that gap by exploring three countries with widely varying institutional arrangements for retirement income.

-Portfolio allocation behavior is important for a number of reasons (Bertaut and Starr-McCluer, 2000):

-- Returns vary across asset types, so portfolio composition has important implications for the pace of wealth accumulation and the degree of retirement preparedness; - Risks vary across asset types, so portfolio composition has important implications for the distribution of retirement income; - Portfolio decisions illuminate how tax policy affects household spending and saving; - Portfolio decisions illuminate how macro variables (interest rates, stock prices, inflation, unemployment) affect household spending and saving; - Understanding households' portfolio decisions may provide deeper insight into theories of consumption and saving behavior.
+Portfolio allocation behavior is important for a number of reasons (e.g., Bertaut and Starr-McCluer, 2000).
+Returns vary across asset types, so portfolio composition has important implications for the pace of wealth accumulation and the degree of retirement preparedness; risks vary across asset types, so portfolio composition has important implications for the distribution of retirement income; portfolio decisions illuminate how tax policy affects household spending and saving; portfolio decisions illuminate how macro variables (interest rates, stock prices, inflation, unemployment) affect household spending and saving; portfolio decisions may provide deeper insight into theories of consumption and saving behavior.

-This report is organized as follows.
-Section 2 reviews the literature on the size and composition of the wealth holdings of the (nearly) retired.
-Section 3 compares and contrasts the legal and institutional environments of the three countries under study.
-Section 4 briefly describes the microdata that we use to study saving and allocation decisions.
-Section 5 draws together the findings from the literature review and the description of institutional arrangements to formulate a number of hypotheses about expected patterns in the micro-data from the different countries.
-Section 6 presents the empirical analysis with particular emphasis on the evidence in favor or (or against) the hypotheses formulated in Section 5.
-Section 7 concludes with a brief evaluation of the results and a sketch of possible future work.
+This paper is organized as follows.
+Section 2 poses a theoretical framework and briefly reviews the literature on the size and composition of the wealth holdings of the (nearly) retired.
+Section 3 highlights relevant aspects of the legal and institutional environments of the three countries under study.
+Section 4 describes the three countries' microdata that we use.
+Section 5 draws together the theoretical framework and the institutional differences to formulate four hypotheses about expected patterns in the microdata from the different countries.
+Section 6 presents the empirical analysis with particular emphasis on Section 5's hypotheses.
+Section 7 concludes.

-2. Literature Review
+2. Theoretical Framework and Literature